adeoluolukoga/alx-low_level_programming/0x00-hello_world/README.md

-This script contains my first set of c files
+This script contains my first set of c files on compiling and assembly.